 Ace Hi is a horse ranch and a western themed adventure park set on 200 acres in Cape Schanck on the Mornington Peninsula.
 If you want to you can combine this visit with a trip to the historic lighthouse which is nearby.
 Trail riding starts at $60 per person. https://www.ace-hi.com.au

-Fun and games: the 5 best playgrounds in Melbourne
+Fun and Games: Playgrounds in Melbourne

 St Kilda Adventure Playground is right by the beach and offers trampolines, a big aeroplane, a flying fox, a pirate ship and lots more.